 Your home is probably already decorated for Christmas, so you likely won’t need any additional decorations.
 I like to add some fresh flowers to the mix if possible.
 Also, music makes a huge difference.
 Make sure you have a good Christmas music mix to play during the party.
 Lastly, make some Christmas Cider or light a festive candle.

 You can use your regular dishes or get some matching napkins and plates.
 I often try to plan a year ahead and buy my supplies at the end of the previous Christmas season so that I get a really good deal on it!

 When getting ready for the competition aspect, create 2 sets of numbers for the number of guests that are planning on attending.
 Each guest will keep one number and place the other number by their cookies.
-Also print a cookie-voting ballot for each guest (see free printable).
+Also, print a cookie-voting ballot for each guest (you can download mine in the Free-Bee Library – See End of Post).
 Lastly, provide a plate and knife for each guest to place their sample cookies on.
 They can use the knife to cut the cookie into smaller sizes for tastings.